dhwanitjethava/AWS-Chatbot/README.md

 **NOTE**: Notice we didn't include "Is it to cold for my cat?" in the utterances.
 Yet chat bot is intelligent enough to prompt us for the city.
 I think that is so cool.
 LEX can actually figure out what you are trying to ask.

+## **2. Creating a S3 bucket and configuring as a static website**

+As you would imagine, creating an application like this involves many moving parts.
+We will need:

+    a front end web site
+    a backend API
+    some sort of logic (functional intelligence)
+    a data source

+We already have a website front end all prepared in a zip file.
+All you need to do is download this zip file, unzip it and push it into the cloud.
+We will use S3 (Simple Storage Service) which can happily "host" these kinds of static websites.

+### **Steps to create a S3 bucket and configure it as an static website**

+    1. Go to the Amazon S3 Console
+    2. Click Create bucket
+    3. Type a unique DNS-compliant name for your new bucket
+    4. For Region choose US East (N. Virginia)
+    5. Under Block Public Access settings for this bucket, Deselect Block all public access
+    6. Under Bucket Versioning, Select Enable Versioning
+    7. Click on the bucket and select the Properties, Enable Static Website Hosting
+        - Hosting type : Host a static website
+        - Index document : text.html
+        - Error document : error.html
+    8. Click the endpoint.
+It show an error 403 forbidden, as no permissions have been added yet
+    9. Select the Permissions tab and choose Bucket Policy
+    10. Paste the following code below in the Bucket policy editor {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "AddPerm",
+                    "Effect": "Allow",
+                    "Principal": "*",
+                    "Action": [
+                        "s3:GetObject"
+                    ],
+                    "Resource": [
+                        "arn:aws:s3:::<name of the bucket>/*"
+                    ]
+                }
+            ]
+        }
+    11. Click Save

+This bucket will now have public access as it will host our web objects.
+You will notice you can now see absolutely nothing. i.e you will get a 404 error.

+Now let's get the website up there.

+### **Steps to upload objects to an existing S3 bucket**

+    1. Download the ZIP file at: https://s3.amazonaws.com/awsu-hosting/CSA-TF-100-SCSRVL-10-EN/s3website.zip